barsdeveloper/tank/docs/8-raw-sql.md

 - `executor.execute(sql.into())`: Damage report only.
 Aggregates all `RowsAffected` counts across the batch and returns a single total.
 Rows (if any) are discarded.

 ## Composing SQL With `SqlWriter`
-Every driver exposes a `SqlWriter` that prints dialect-correct fragments.
-You can concatenate multiple prints into one `String` and then fire them in one go.
+Every driver exposes a `SqlWriter` that produces dialect-correct fragments.
+You can concatenate multiple statements into one `String` and then fire them in one go.
 Writers normalize spacing and append necessary separators (`;`) so you can be liberal with whitespace.

-Example building 8 statements (1 *CREATE SCHEMA*, 2 *CREATE TABLE*, 3 *INSERT INTO*, 2 *SELECT*):
+Example building 8 statements (one *CREATE SCHEMA* (as part of the *CREATE TABLE*), two *CREATE TABLE*, threee *INSERT INTO* and two *SELECT*):
 ```rust
 let writer = executor.driver().sql_writer();
 let mut sql = String::new();